Call Us!

 By contributing to your RRSP, you can reach your down payment and home-buying goal much sooner.
 That’s because you’ll receive a tax refund for any RRSP contributions that you make.

-If you’re planning to go back to school, and you’re earning more than $50,000 a year, you might consider investing in an RRSP to take advantage of the Lifelong Learning Plan (LLP).
+If you’re planning to go back to school, you might consider investing in an RRSP to take advantage of the Lifelong Learning Plan (LLP).
 Under the LLP, you can withdraw money from your RRSP tax-free towards going back to school.

-You cannot borrow money from your TFSA for these two purposes, notes Hiscock.
+You cannot borrow money from your TFSA for buying a home or further education, notes Hiscock.

 Investing in TFSAs

 TFSA is an acronym that stands for Tax-Free Savings Account.
+You can save and invest through it, and make tax-free income.
+This income is tax-free even when you withdraw.
 Unlike RRSP contributions, TFSA contributions are not considered tax-deductible.
 You shouldn’t expect to receive a bigger tax refund by contributing to your TFSA.
 However, similar to RRSPs, your money will grow tax-free inside your TFSA.

 Where the TFSA has a leg up on the RRSP is that TFSA withdrawals are tax-free.
 That means any money withdrawn from TFSA accounts doesn’t result in higher income on your tax return, saving money come tax time.